 No Impact.
 The proposed project is located within the Agricultural Intensive (A-N) zone and is enrolled in the Williamson Act.
-The proposed project will not affect the status of the existing contract.
 The proposed project is a tentative parcel map, which requires a discretionary review for consistency with the Yolo County 2030 General Plan and Zoning Code.
 Policies in the General Plan prohibit the division of agricultural land for nonagricultural-related purposes or uses.
-The project proposes to create two parcels from one 1,412-acre parcel that more appropriately align with the boundaries of the existing farming operations on either side of an irrigation ditch that intersects the property from north to south; each newly created parcel will be large enough to sustain viable agricultural operations and are expected to remain in agricultural production.
-No development is proposed as part of the project, and the two parcels will comply with minimum parcel size requirements in the Yolo County Zoning Ordinance, which require at least 80 acres of irrigated and cultivated lands for the creation of new agriculturally zoned (A-N) parcels.
+The proposed map will create five parcels from one 986.92-acre parcel that more appropriately align with the boundaries of the existing farming operations.
+Each newly created parcel will be large enough to sustain viable agricultural operations and are expected to remain in agricultural production.
+New Williamson Act contracts will be prepared for the newly created parcels following the acceptance of a parcel map by the Board of Supervisors.
+All previously contracted land will remain enrolled in the Williamson Act.
+No development is proposed as part of the project, and the five parcels will comply with minimum parcel size requirements in the Yolo County Zoning Ordinance, which require at least 80 acres of irrigated and cultivated lands for the creation of new agriculturally zoned (A-N) parcels.